 Land use management interventions (e.g. use of peat for agriculture, drainage, forestry, burning for game management and recreation) can compromise the delivery of all these services by destabilising the vast carbon store that peat has locked away over thousands of years.
 The UK has 2 Mha of peatlands (10% land area), however, up to 80% of these peatlands are damaged to some degree.
 It is estimated that degraded UK peatlands emit 10 Mt C a-1, a similar magnitude to oil refineries or landfill sites, placing the UK among the top 20 countries for emissions of carbon from degrading peat.

 Restoring degraded peatlands to halt carbon losses is an essential part of a global strategy to fight climate change.
 However, to date, we do not have a tool to help us assess how land use affects peatland condition in a cost effective manner over large and often remote areas, making it difficult to identify which areas should be prioritised for management intervention.
-In the UK, several millions of pounds of public money have already been invested in large-scale peatland restoration projects, yet we do not have a reliable and robust way to evaluate the effectiveness of restoration.
-These are important gaps in our knowledge that prevent us from being able to make cost-effective choices when it comes to peatland management.
+In the UK, several millions of pounds of public money have already been invested in large-scale peatland restoration projects yet we do not have a reliable and robust way to evaluate the effectiveness of restoration.
+These are important gaps in our knowledge that prevent us from being able to make cost-effective choices when it comes to peatland management

-|Link to the project page on the UKRI Gateway to Research https://gtr.ukri.org/projects?ref=NE%2FT010118%2F1|
+For more information on the project, see the accompanying page at the UKRI Gateway to Research